| Neoplastic Disorders :

 concentration of transferrin is reduced as is its percent saturation.
 The

 serum level of ferritin is increased.
+In chronic inflammation,

 certain plasma proteins called acute phase proteins, like gamma globulin,